michelelacorte/AndroidAppShortcuts/README.md

 ##WHAT IS ANDROID SHORTCUTS?

-The shorctus have a features of Android 7.1 Nougat, and available only for the launcher that implement, in this library, you can implement in your launcher shorctus starting from API 14!
+The shorctus have a features of Android 7.1 Nougat, and available only for the launcher that implement, in this library, you can implement in your launcher shortcuts starting from API 14!
 Whit new communication all developers will only implement shortcuts layout (this library), then it's up to developer to implement their own shortcuts, like Google!!!
 I have also implemented [Force Touch](https://github.com/michelelacorte/ForceTouch) and YOU CAN USE ON CUSTOM LAUNCHER WITH SHORTCUTS!!